 2007 – Michael J. Feinman and Cherylle Corpuz

 Michael J. Feinman received the award for his tireless efforts on behalf of nonprofit organizations in New York through Lawyers Alliance of New York.
-For over 14 years, Mr. Feinman has worked to revitalize blighted communities and to support economic development projects by providing valuable real estate assistance to nonprofit organizations in developing areas of the city.
+For over 14 years, Michael has worked to revitalize blighted communities and to support economic development projects by providing valuable real estate assistance to nonprofit organizations in developing areas of the city.
 Cherylle Corpuz was also honored for her extensive immigration pro bono work.
-Working with other Blank Rome attorneys, Ms. Corpuz represented asylum seekers from Iraq, Jordan, Zimbabwe, Liberia, Vietnam, Indonesia, Albania, El Salvador, Guatemala, Jordan, and the Ukraine.
-She was also instrumental in establishing the Firm’s “Safety in Numbers” pro bono program.
+Working with other Blank Rome attorneys, Cherylle represented asylum seekers from Iraq, Jordan, Zimbabwe, Liberia, Vietnam, Indonesia, Albania, El Salvador, Guatemala, Jordan, and the Ukraine.
+She was also instrumental in establishing the firm’s “Safety in Numbers” pro bono program.

 2006 – Michelle Altieri

 Michelle Altieri was recognized for her pro bono efforts in representing a domestic violence victim who suffered from physical and emotional abuse and had been threatened by her husband with an illegal AR15 assault rifle.
-Through Ms. Altieri’s efforts, a Final Restraining Order was entered for the client and the court awarded the client sole legal and physical custody of her son.
+Through her efforts, a final restraining order was entered for the client and the court awarded the client sole legal and physical custody of her son.

 2005 – Michael P. Broadhurst and Louis Kozloff

 Michael P. Broadhurst and Louis Kozloff were both recognized for their extraordinary commitment to child advocacy.
-While advocating for abused and neglected children in dependency proceedings, Mr. Broadhurst and Mr. Kozloff developed the “Child Advocacy Privacy Rights Program.”
+While advocating for abused and neglected children in dependency proceedings, Michael and Louis developed the “Child Advocacy Privacy Rights Program.”
 This program seeks to educate defense counsel, prosecutors, and the judiciary on the importance of protecting the privacy rights of children in neglect and abuse proceedings.

 2004 – Katia Fano